gimenete/pync/README.md

 done [ 'result 1', 'result 2', 'result 3' ]
 ```

 This means all promises are started at once.
 What if we want to run one after another?
 Imagine you have an array of URLs and you want to download the files pointed by them.
-You probably don't want to download all at once. `pync` solves that with these two methods:
+You probably don't want to download all at once. `pync` solves that with these methods:

 ## pync.series(arr, func)